rdkcentral/Thunder/Source/WPEFramework/ControllerPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the Controller plugin.
-It includes detailed specification of its configuration, methods provided and notifications sent.
+It includes detailed specification of its configuration, methods and properties provided, as well as notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity